“You don’t need to get what you want if you can express what you want” – Strephon Kaplan-Williams

 - Meetings are weekly for 90 to 105 minutes (depending on the size of the group), and are usually limited to 6 people plus the leader.
 Group timings are set by the groups preferences, and are optimized for North America day/evening, European afternoon and evening, and Australia / New Zealand morning times.

 - DC happens in closed, committed, invitation-only groups.
-At the beginning of each month you will be asked to renew your commitment to 4 sessions, or not.
+At the beginning of each cycle you will be asked to renew your commitment to 4 sessions, or not.
 We don’t accept drop-ins.

 - You should not join if you cannot commit to participating in most of the sessions.
 One-off absences are okay, but please communicate.

-- Groups are by donation and charged at the beginning of each month.
-Suggested donation is $15/session ($60/month), but if you can only afford $20/mth, apply anyway.
+- Groups are by donation and charged at the beginning of each 4-week cycle.
+Suggested donation is $15/session ($60/month), but if you can only afford $30/mth, apply anyway.
 If you are paying the minimum amount, please re-think your monthly contribution periodically depending on your circumstances.

 - If a meeting occurs on a major holiday, it is skipped.

-- If you want to enroll your own group and just use me to kickoff the first 4-12 sessions, write to me.
+- Developmental Circling is more fun with your friends!
+If you want to enroll your own group and just use me to kickoff the first 4-12 sessions, write to me.